 A Studio in the Woods

-A Studio in the Woods, a program of Tulane University located in an endangered bottomland hardwood forest on the Mississippi River in New Orleans, is dedicated to forest preservation, science-inspired art education and providing a peaceful retreat for artists and scholars who are interested in tackling challenging issues with imagination, power and resourcefulness.
+A Studio in the Woods, a program of Tulane University, is one of only a handful of live-in artists' retreats in the Gulf South, located in an endangered bottomland hardwood forest on the Mississippi River in Orleans Parish.
+The Studio is dedicated to forest preservation, science-inspired art education and creating a peaceful retreat for artists and scholars who are interested in tackling challenging issues with resourcefulness, imagination and power.

-Alex Harris, Photographer, spent his residency editing, Why We Are Here: Mobile and the Spirit of a Southern City, a book he co-authored with world-renowned naturalist E.O Wilson.
-Harris wrote of his time in the woods "I was being offered the opportunity to enter another world entirely: a unique natural landscape and human environment where my work would be supported and where I could put aside all distractions and truly focus on the writing project I had not been able to do at home."
+"I was being offered the opportunity to enter another world entirely: a unique natural landscape and human environment where my work would be supported and where I could put aside all distractions and truly focus on the writing project I had not been able to tackle at home."